-With a perfect sunset position overlooking Dee Why Beach coupled with $10 cocktails, $5 house wines and beer, and $20 rosé sangria from 4pm-6pm, Corretto’s cheeky combo unsurprisingly draws in a sizeable crowd.
+With a perfect sunset position overlooking Dee Why Beach coupled with $12 cocktails, $7 house wines, $8 schoonersa $10 pint and snack menu from 3pm to 6pm, Corretto’s cheeky combo unsurprisingly draws in a sizeable crowd.
 This excellent arrangement is complemented by weekly specials from steak and wine night, to brunch club.
 The Happy Hour gods look upon Corretto with admiration.

 24 The Strand, Dee Why

 Once the 'Mona Pub', Park House is a beautiful, Hamptons-esque dining destination, boasting a chic cocktail lounge, restaurant and courtyard.
-For an excellent afternoon and evening of wining and dining, make the most of their $6 house beer, cider and wine, and $7.50 house spirits.
+For an excellent afternoon and evening of wining and dining, make the most of their $7 house beer, cider and wine.

 2 Park Street, Mona Vale